PetarPoposki/EmbedSocialRepo/README.md

 4. Install the required dependencies:

-python -m pip install django

-python -m venv env
+(If you want to run in a separate environment, the next 3 lines are optional) python -m venv env

 source env/bin/activate (for Mac/Linux)

 env\Scripts\activate (for Windows) (you need to enable powershell script execution "set-executionpolicy unrestricted" on elevated Powershell.exe)

+(the 3 lines above are not needed, you can simply do the following line) python -m pip install django

 5. Run the local server: